Niet-verbannen Medici-magistraten tijdens de 2de Florentijnse republiek (1494-1512)

 Giovenco di Giuliano di Giovenco maakte in 1505 deel uit van de Dodici (de Raad van 12 buonomini) en Giovanni di Conte (2) zetelde in 1508 als prior en in 1509 in de Otto di Guardia (de 8 van de Veiligheid).
 Vieri di Tanai di Vieri was lid van de Dodici in 1509 en Galeotto di Lorenzo di Bernadetto was in 1510 lid van de Sedici en in 1511 van de Otto.

-Nadat Francesco di Giuliano di Giovenco in 1504 en 1510 één van de Acht geweest was, werd hij in 1507 lid van de Sei, in 1510 van de Conservatori di Legge (de behoeders van de wetten) en in 1511 van de Dieci.
+Nadat Francesco di Giuliano di Giovenco in 1504 en 1510 één van de Otto geweest was, werd hij in 1507 lid van de Sei, in 1510 van de Conservatori di Legge (de behoeders van de wetten) en in 1511 van de Dieci.

 Al deze mannen hebben ongetwijfeld ook zitting gehad in de Consiglio Maggiore, de Grote Raad die was opgericht in 1495 en die in 1513 door de Medici werd afgeschaft en vervangen door de Consiglio dei Settanta (de Raad van 70).